DuckDB on Serverless Field notes on the most portable database

 Why DuckDB and serverless seem incompatible

-DuckDB is built for the laptop case.
+DuckDB is built for the "one big machine" case.
 It assumes a persistent process, a stable filesystem, and a connection you set up once and keep.
-Lambda offers none of those for free.
+Lambda is exactly the opposite.

-DuckDB's extension ecosystem is one of the reasons we reach for it. httpfs gets us S3, postgres_scanner attaches Postgres, and the motherduck extension connects us to the cloud.
-Normally you'd just run INSTALL httpfs; LOAD httpfs; and move on.
+DuckDB's extension ecosystem is one of the reasons I love it. httpfs gets us S3, postgres_scanner attaches Postgres, and the motherduck extension connects us to a hybrid execution environment that can use compute from Lambda and from their ducklings.
+Locally you'd just run INSTALL httpfs; LOAD httpfs; and move on.

 The catch is that INSTALL reaches out over the network to download the extension binary from extensions.duckdb.org.
-On a laptop that's a one-time blip you never notice.
-In a Lambda cold start it's unpredictable latency you pay every time the runtime spins up a fresh container — and in a locked-down VPC, that outbound call may simply fail.
+On a laptop you won't even notice.
+In a cold start it's a latency hit every time the runtime spins up a fresh container — and in a locked-down VPC, that outbound call may simply fail.

 So we don't do it at runtime.
 We pre-bake the exact extensions we need into the Lambda container image during the Docker build, matching our architecture and DuckDB version, and drop them into /opt/duckdb_extensions: